 Visit the Museums of Ottawa in Winter

-Ottawa is the perfect place to visit for museum lovers.
+Canada’s capital city is the perfect place to visit for museum lovers.
 If it’s really chilly and you don’t feel like spending much time outdoors, it’s the best time to explore a local museum.
-It’s truly what to do in Ottawa in winter because it’s educational, interesting, and a way to escape the cold.
+It’s truly what to do in Ottawa in the winter season because it’s educational, interesting, and a way to escape the cold.
 I highly recommend checking out these museums while you’re in town:

 Play Arcade Games at House of Targ